UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

 * The Technical Debt PBI **MUST** be tagged with the `````Technical Debt````` tag and should have any further appropriate tags, such as the following:
   * Product Name (could be multiple, see the product list in AppRegister; [AppRegister](http://appregister/))
-  * Tech Debt Type:
+  * Tech Debt Types and Impact:
     * Knowledge
     * Automation
     * Testing
     * Architecture
     * Code
     * Infrastructure
-  * Tech Debt Impact:
     * Security
     * Availability
     * Portability